Apply To Our Program

 Practicum experiences will be evaluated for type of setting and clinical experiences commensurate with the respective training track.

-The Health Psychology Track emphasizes hospital-based assessment, consultation, and intervention experiences with medically ill children, adolescents, and adults.
+The Health Track emphasizes hospital-based assessment, consultation, and intervention experiences with medically ill children, adolescents, and adults.

 As a guideline we we prefer 1000 hours of clinical experience (intervention, assessment, and supervision) with a minimum of 800.
+Specifically, we prefer a minimum of 500 intervention hours and 100 assessment hours.

-The University of Wisconsin is an equal opportunity emplyer.
+The University of Wisconsin is an equal opportunity employer.
 As such, the UWCHS Psychology Training Program does not discriminate on the basis of sex, age, race, color, national origin, religion, sexual orientation, or disability or any other applicable legally protected status in appointments to, or conduct of, our psychology training program.
 We endeavor to foster an atmosphere that supports diversity of experiences as well as opinions.

 - Applicants must be enrolled in an APA-approved doctoral program in clinical or counseling psychology.